jenkinsci/envinject-plugin/README.md

 ### Tool Environment Plugin compatibility

-EnvInject can't use exported environment variables provided by the [Tool Environment](https://wiki.jenkins.io/display/JENKINS/Tool+Environment+Plugin) plugin.
+EnvInject can't use exported environment variables provided by the [Tool Environment](https://plugins.jenkins.io/toolenv) plugin.
-Instead, we suggest to use the [SharedObjects Plugin](https://wiki.jenkins.io/display/JENKINS/SharedObjects+Plugin).
+Instead, we suggest to use the [SharedObjects Plugin](https://plugins.jenkins.io/shared-objects).
 It covers Tool Env plugin features and provides a good integration with EnvInject.

 ### Other limitations

 -   As into regular shell scripts, you are not able to use the "." character for environment variable names
 -   Only previous environment variables are available for polling.

 Some plugins provide polling mechanisms (such as SCM plugins, XTrigger plugins, ...) and you want to use injected environment variables in form fields of these plugins.
 Unfortunately, injected environment variables are processed only at build time therefore after the build is scheduled.
 Therefore, we can't access environment variables configured within the job.
 However, previous injected environment variables (from the previous build) are retrievable (implemented for example in the XTtrigger plugins).
-    For the other plugins, authors are free to add the envinject-lib library dependency in their plugins in order to provide the ability to use environment variables given the EnvInject plugin.
+For the other plugins, authors are free to add the [EnvInject API](https://plugins.jenkins.io/envinject-api) dependency in their plugins in order to provide the ability to use environment variables given the EnvInject plugin.

 ## Changelog